Working Draft — agentrc 0.1.0-draft.6 is an evolving specification draft, not a finished standard. Expect breaking changes. Changelog →

 What agentrc solves

-agentrc introduces one reviewable file and one portable package that make an agent’s contract explicit and enforceable:
+agentrc gives you one Dockerfile-shaped recipe and one portable package that make an agent’s intent explicit and machine-readable:

 Who it is for